mattx86/btc-bch-proxy/README.md

 Configure per-worker difficulty overrides.
 Workers are identified by the username the miner uses when connecting to the proxy (via `mining.authorize`).

+This feature was implemented to combat pools' variable difficulty (vardiff) causing duplicate share rejections.
+When vardiff sets difficulty too low for fast miners, the miner may exhaust nonce space or submit shares faster than new jobs arrive, resulting in duplicates.
+By forcing a higher minimum difficulty, share submission rate is reduced and duplicates are minimized.

 ```yaml
 workers:
   - username: "miner1"           # Username the miner uses to connect to the proxy